-It has been reported 20 million plus people have had their details stolen by hackers in what is the biggest cyber-attack ever on US federal records.
+It has been reported more than 20 million people have had their details stolen by hackers in what is the biggest cyber-attack ever on US federal records.

-Since this story first broke in June, the extent of the breach together with the number of people effected continues to grow, and has already lead to the resignation of the Office of Personnel Management (OPM) head Katherine Archuleta.
+Since this story first broke in June, the extent of the breach together with the number of people affected continues to grow and has already led to the resignation of the Office of Personnel Management (OPM) head Katherine Archuleta.

 In case you missed the headlines, the devastating hack hit the OPM, which conducts more than 90 per cent of federal background investigations, compromising sensitive information on current and former civilian agency and military employees and applicants, going as far back as 1985.